ImageMagick/Usage-Markdown/convolve/index.md

 If you like to see some great examples of how '`Convolve`' actually does work, I recommend you also have a look at [EECE \\ CS 253 Image Processing, Lecture 7, Spatial Convolution](http://www.archive.org/2/items/Lectures_on_Image_Processing/EECE253_07_Convolution.pdf).
 The diagram on page 22, where it actually applies the 'reflected' kernel to a single pixel, just as I did above.

-This rotation difference may not seem like much, but it means that in terms of the mathematics, a convolve operation (represented by a asterix ('`*`') symbol) is [Commutative](http://en.wikipedia.org/wiki/Commutativity) in that if both kernel and image were treated as just an array of values (or two images), then `F * G  == G * F`.
+This rotation difference may not seem like much, but it means that in terms of the mathematics, a convolve operation (represented by an asterisk ('`*`') symbol) is [Commutative](http://en.wikipedia.org/wiki/Commutativity) in that if both kernel and image were treated as just an array of values (or two images), then `F * G  == G * F`.
 It also means convolve is [Associative](http://en.wikipedia.org/wiki/Associativity) in that `( F * G ) * H  == F * ( G * H )`.
 See [Convolution Properties, Wikipedia](http://en.wikipedia.org/wiki/Convolve#Properties) for more information on this.